All Episodes

 We'll come back.

-Doug Schoen with us, also John McLaughlin, 800-941 Sean is our toll-free telephone number.
+Also, John McLaughlin, 800-941, Sean, is our toll-free telephone number.

-If you want to be a part of the program, uh we have a Hannity shootout about all of these issues.
+If you want to be a part of the program, we have a Hannity shootout about all of these issues.

 Two more women have come forward.

-John, I'll ask you the same question I asked Doug.
+All right, as we continue upholster Doug Shoan and the pollster, John McLaughlin, John, I'll ask you the same question I asked Doug.

-Now that we know this merry band of Trump hating uh Clinton Obama donors, DNC donors, was were all selected by Robert Mueller, and their ethics now are very questionable.
+Now that we know this merry band of Trump hating Clinton Obama donors, DNC donors, were all selected by Robert Mueller, and their ethics now are very questionable whether they can actually do this investigation to begin with.

-Well, I think the one thing that's coming across, and it's not coming from the mainstream media, it's from yourself Sean and from others that it's getting out there.
+Well, I think the one thing that's coming across, and it's not coming from the mainstream media, it's from yourself, Sean, and from others that it's getting out there.

-The voters are realizing that they're on a fishing expedition, and instead of the Russians colluding to interfere in the election, what you had is Barack Obama and Hillary Clinton covering up her crimes, corrupting our law enforcement agencies, even the FBI, and and now you're finding out all this bias among these law enforcement professionals who are supposed to be neutral.
+The voters are realizing that they're on a fishing expedition, and instead of the Russians colluding to interfere in the election, what you had is Barack Obama and Hillary Clinton covering up her crimes, corrupting our law enforcement agencies, even the FBI.

-I mean, Don Jr. had to testify for ten hours yesterday, and uh and and in the meantime you have uh uh uh General Flynn who somebody served our country.
+And in the meantime, you have General Flynn who somebody served our country.

 I mean, they're getting on some sort of little technical lie.